SungHoHong2/Leetcode-Experiment/medium/Subarray_Sum_Equals_K/README.md

         # set the variables for counter and the sum
         # record the number of contiguous subsets that sum up to zero
         # iterate the numbers
-            # accumulate the sum
+            # expand the size of the contiguous subset
-            # if the sum subtracted from k is found in hashmap
+            # if the contiguous subset that sums up to k is found
-                # subarray sum of k exists so increase the number of counts
+                # aggregate the number of subsets that can be equal to k
-            # if the sum is found again in the hashmap
-                # increase the number of counts
+            # record the number of the contiguous subsets that equals to a certain number
-            # if the sum does not exist in the hashmap
-                # start counting the sum in hashmap
         # return the number of counts
         pass
 ```